 If you use an event management software, see if it provides useful templates for emails and announcements that are targeted to event audiences.
 Sending announcements to different groups of attendees is a great way to personalize your event marketing strategy.

-Some tools also allow you to increase the visibility of your speakers and exhibitors through your event website and with ad banners, company profiles, and coupons and giveaways on your lead retrieval app.
+Some tools also allow you to increase the visibility of your speakers and exhibitors through your event website and with ad banners, company profiles, and coupons and giveaways on your trade show app.
 With a personalized event app, you can even create a customized experience and information for different event participants, such as speakers and exhibitors.

 In our experience, many successful events have provided a place for their attendees to virtually interact with one another ahead of time.
 This helps create a buzz and increases word of mouth among attendees.